Firefly Watch: How to Participate

 In North America, there are three main families of flashing fireflies—Photinus, Pyractomena, and Photuris.
 Learn more about fireflies >

-For Firefly Watch, we ask that participants count the number of flashing fireflies they see in three 10 second periods as well as the number of flashing patterns.
+For Firefly Watch, we ask that participants count the number of flashing fireflies they see over the course of 10 minutes in three 10 second periods as well as the number of flashing patterns.
 See a visual guide to the different patterns >

 How to Safely Observe Fireflies